NailYourInterview

 What is the Interface Segregation Principle?

-Let's look at an example where the Interface Segregation Principle is violated:
+Let’s look at an example where this principle is violated

 void washDishes();